-As were the university students, the best experience was of visiting Amanuma Elementary School which was based at Suginami Municipal.
+The best experience was of visiting Amanuma Elementary School which was based at Suginami Municipal.
 Mr. Harukazu Fukuda's warm welcome impressed me much.
 The building was clean and well-equipped with the cooperative staff.
 The classes were modernized where education is provided with liberal perspectives which also include the education of moral values just to mould the small minds into a good civic sense.
-I observed that the children, over there, are encouraged to study in their own native language rather than English.
+I observed that the children, over there, are encouraged to study in their own native language rather the English.
 Finally, one of students from each delegation representing his/her country delivered the presentation on his/her educational and cultural facets.